 We’ll show you pictures of household mold and the damage it can do.
 We’ll let you know what household items can be cleaned after they get moldy and when it’s best to throw items out and replace them.
 We’ll talk about how to remove mold from various surfaces, including wood, metal, glass and concrete.
 We’ll tell you how to avoid inadvertently spreading mold to other areas of the home when attempting to clean up a household mold problem (something that is particularly problematic if you have mold-related health problems or any respiratory problems such as asthma) and explain when to seek professional help.
 We’ll offer insider tips from experts in the field and tell you how to get some free expert advice from household mold removal professionals in your area.

-If you have any questions we haven’t answered here, please feel free to contact us and we’ll do our best to get you the information you need.
+If you have any questions we have not answered here, please feel free to contact us and we'll do our best to get you the information you need.
 We can also refer you to experienced mold removal professionals in your area, professionals that will provide a free in-home inspection and consultation.
 We know how important it is to have a professional take a look to make sure all the mold in the home has been located.
 An experienced professional can also answer any questions you have about the work that needs to be done to get your home mold-free.